Fact Sheet 520

 Cancer is the uncontrolled growth of abnormal cells in the body.
 Cancer cells are called malignant cells.
 Malignant means bad and getting worse.

 Cancer has been associated with AIDS from the beginning of the epidemic.
-A group of unusual cases of Kaposi’s sarcoma (KS) – which normally shows up in older men – was identified in young men in Los Angeles.
-See fact sheet 511 for more information on KS.
+A group of unusual cases of Kaposi’s sarcoma (KS; fact sheet 511) – which normally shows up in older men – was identified in young men in Los Angeles.

 Many types of cancer occur in people with HIV.
 Some cancers, called AIDS-defining cancers, are part of the official definition of AIDS.
-They include KS, Non-Hodgkin’s Lymphoma (see fact sheet 512), and severe cervical cancer.
+They include KS, Non-Hodgkin’s Lymphoma (fact sheet 512), and severe cervical cancer.

-The official Centers for Disease Control definition of AIDS includes people who test positive for HIV and who have one of the following cancers: invasive cervical cancer (see fact sheet 510), non-Hodgkin lymphoma, or KS.
+The official Centers for Disease Control definition of AIDS includes people who test positive for HIV and who have one of the following cancers: invasive cervical cancer (fact sheet 510), non-Hodgkin lymphoma, or KS.

-With the use of antiretroviral therapy, the rates of these AIDS-related cancers have dropped significantly.
+With the use of antiretroviral therapy (ART), the rates of AIDS-related cancers have dropped significantly.
 At the same time, people with HIV are at higher than average risk for several other cancers, including Hodgkin lymphoma and cancers of the anus, lung, liver, and skin, The number of cases of these other cancers is increasing in people with HIV.

 Several studies found higher rates of some cancers in people with HIV, compared to the general population.
 Many factors could explain this: People with HIV are living longer.
 Older age is linked to higher rates of cancer.

-- People with HIV have a high rate of smoking, which contributes to several types of cancer.
+- People with HIV have a high rate of smoking tobacco, which contributes to several types of cancer.
 Recent studies show that smokers with HIV lose more years of life from smoking than from HIV.
 See fact sheet 803 for more information.